Animal-World > Dogs > Herding Dogs > Australian Shepherd

 Aussies with two copies of the merle gene will turn out mostly white.
 Some unscrupulous or ill-advised breeders sell these dogs at a premium due to their rarity, but most of these dogs suffer from serious health problems.

-Care and Feeding Australian Shepherds do well on diets that include lamb, poultry, oats, potato and wheat.
+Australian Shepherds do well on diets that include lamb, poultry, oats, potato and wheat.
 Aussies are easy to groom, requiring only occasional brushing and as-needed bathing.
 For longer or feathered coats, brushing is more important to help avoid matting and tangling.

 Many Australian Shepherds are born with short tails, but tails over 4 inches long are usually docked at 2 to 3 days of age.
 Rear dewclaws are usually removed, and front dewclaws may or may not be removed when the dog is very young.